aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 ---
 layout: post
 mathjax: true
-title: "File gazing" with Telescope.nvim
+title: File gazing with Telescope
 ---

 Talking about one of my favourtite Neovim plugins